Last women and children evacuated from Ukrainian steel mill

 The most intense fighting in recent days has been in eastern Ukraine, where the two sides are entrenched in a fierce battle to capture or reclaim territory.
 Moscow’s offensive there has focused on the Donbas, where Russia-backed separatists have been fighting since 2014.

-The governor of the Luhansk region, one of two that make up the Donbas, said a Russian strike destroyed a school in the village of Bilogorivka where 90 people were seeking safety in the basement.
-Gov. Serhiy Haidai, who posted pictures of the burning rubble on Telegram, said 30 people were rescued.
-The emergency services later reported that two bodies had been found and more could still be buried under the rubble.
-Rescue work was suspended overnight but was to resume on Sunday.
+The governor of Luhansk region, one of two that make up the Donbas, said a Russian strike destroyed a school in the village of Bilogorivka where 90 people were seeking safety in the basement.
+Gov. Serhiy Haidai, who posted pictures of the burning rubble on the Telegram messaging app, said 30 people were rescued.
+Rescue work was ongoing.

 Haidai also said two boys aged 11 and 14 were killed by Russian shelling in the town of Pryvillia, while two girls aged 8 and 12 and a 69-year-old woman were wounded.

+Pro-Russian forces broke off the Transnistria section of Moldova in 1992, and Russian troops have been stationed there since, ostensibly as peacekeepers.

+Those forces are on “full combat readiness,” Ukraine said, without giving details on how it came to the assessment.

-Moscow also has sought to sweep across southern Ukraine both to cut off the country from the sea and create a corridor to the breakaway Moldovan region of Transnistria, long home to Russian troops.
+Moscow has sought to sweep across southern Ukraine both to cut off the country from the sea and create a corridor to Transnistria.
 But it has struggled to achieve those objectives.

 On Saturday, six Russian cruise missiles fired from aircraft hit Odesa, where a curfew is in place until Tuesday morning.
 Videos posted on social media showed thick black smoke rising over the Black Sea port city as sirens wailed.